 Purchaser’s Default.
 If this transaction fails to close due to the default of Purchaser, then Seller’s sole remedy in (i.e., with respect to) such event shall be to terminate this Agreement and to receive from Purchaser the sum of $10,000 as liquidated damages and not as a penalty, Seller waiving all other rights or remedies in the event of (i.e., in connection with) such default by Purchaser.
 The parties acknowledge that Seller’s actual damages in the event of a default by Purchaser under this Agreement will be difficult to ascertain, and that such liquidated damages represent the parties’ best estimate of such damages.
 Notwithstanding the foregoing, any right of Seller to liquidated damages shall be in addition to and not in lieu of any indemnity obligation, liability or duty of Purchaser and such other obligations, liabilities and duties as are provided and/or referenced herein.

 Seller’s Default.
 If this transaction fails to close as a result of Seller’s default, and such default is not cured by Seller within five (5) business days after receipt of written notice from Purchaser specifying the nature of the default, then Purchaser, as Purchaser’s sole and exclusive remedies hereunder, may elect to (i) commence an action for specific performance; or (ii) terminate this Agreement by delivering written notice to Seller; or (iii) waive such default and proceed to Closing.
 If Purchaser elects to commence an action for specific performance, Purchaser must commence any such action within sixty (60) days after the scheduled Closing Date.
-If, however, the equitable remedy of specific performance is not available, Purchaser may seek any other monetary remedy available at law (i.e., the monetary remedy of damages), but not in equity (i.e., but not any other remedy) for such default by Seller, subject, however, to the following: In no event shall Seller’s liability exceed (i) $3,500,000.00; and (ii) the actual reasonable out-of-pocket expenses incurred by Purchaser and paid to unrelated or unaffiliated third party consultants in connection with this Agreement and the transaction contemplated hereunder.
+If, however, the equitable remedy of specific performance is not available, Purchaser may seek any other monetary remedy available at law (i.e., the monetary remedy of damages), but not in equity (i.e., but not any other remedy) for such default by Seller, subject, however, to the following: In no event shall Seller’s liability exceed (i) $10,000.
 For purposes of this Section 18(b), specific performance shall be considered not available to Purchaser only if a court of competent jurisdiction declines to grant the remedy of specific performance or if the nature of Seller’s default is such that, upon obtaining specific performance, Purchaser will receive materially less than Purchaser bargained for in this Agreement.
-If Purchaser elects to terminate this Agreement pursuant to this Section (b), then the (i) Earnest Money shall be returned to Purchaser; and (ii) Seller shall reimburse Purchaser for all of the actual reasonable out-of-pocket expenses incurred by Purchaser and paid to unrelated or unaffiliated third party consultants in connection with this Agreement and the transaction contemplated hereunder, which expenses shall be paid by Seller to Purchaser within five (5) days after Purchaser elects to terminate this Agreement, such expenses not to exceed $25,000.00 in the aggregate.
+If Purchaser elects to terminate this Agreement pursuant to this Section (b), then the (i) Earnest Money shall be returned to Purchaser.

 Other Expenses.
 If this Agreement is terminated due to the default of a party, then the defaulting party shall pay or reimburse the other party, as appropriate, for any fees or charges due to the Escrow Holder for holding the Earnest Money as well as any escrow cancellation or termination fees or charges and any fees or charges due to the Title Company for preparation, termination and/or cancellation of the Title Commitment.
 Each party’s obligations, liabilities and duties pursuant to this Section 18(c) shall survive the termination of this Agreement.